NSpaceMan5/math-render-pipeline/README.md

   are independent, not layered under a common module.
 This is deliberate — a single abstraction leaks for two clouds with different primitives.
   Duplication is honest; abstraction would be premature.
+- **Lineage is best-effort:** emit failures log a warning, never propagate.
+  The pipeline is decoupled from Marquez availability.

 ## Roadmap